Xilinx/Vitis_Model_Composer/Designs/Tx_chain_200MHz/README.md

-# Tx Chain 200MHz
+# TX Chain 200MHz
-The Tx Chain 200 MHz design is a commslib example which is part of the Communications Library Early Access program.
+The TX Chain 200 MHz design is a commslib example which is part of the Communications Library Early Access program.
 You can explore and analyze this design using the Vitis Model Composer flow.

 For more information on accessing the commslib library and downloading the example, visit the [Versal AI Engine Communication Library Early Access Site](https://www.xilinx.com/member/versal_ai_engine_commslib_ea.html).